 Picking up Preston, we held hands and jumped up and down – he has three sisters.
 “I don’t know about you, but I am so excited for this,” he said, his sweet, big brown eyes shyly looking into mine.
 We’re still getting to know each other.
 With an incredibly patient and loving mother, he sometimes does not know what to make of my wavering between laughing at Brevitt’s comedic nuances and reprimanding him for taking it too far.

-On the drive over, we watched as the rising Colorado River swallowed the land.
-The crushed concrete bike path reminded me of the movie, Logan’s Run, where a city in the future is discovered to have been taken back by nature.
+On the drive over, we watched as the rising Colorado River swallowed the land from all the runoff.
+The crushed concrete bike path reminded me of the movie, Logan’s Run, where a city is discovered to have been taken back by nature.
 I worried that the columns holding up I70 would also come tumbling down.

 The Brown Palace: